mrymahmadi/GeoSimple/README.md

 - save a linestring

 💡This project receives the input values ​​exactly like the raw value of the camera and GPS (meter unit) and automatically converts it to a standard unit.

+## swagger
+Swagger documents of this project are located at this address: `